bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 Geohash is quite powerful: it's simple, fast, and importantly, the geohash strings preserve spatial hierarchy (i.e. if your house is in the level 3 geohash `"t1a"`, then it is also in the level 2 geohash `"t1"`, and in the level 1 geohash `"t"`).
 However, you might have noticed a few issues with it by now...

-First, while the Z-order curve is convenient, it does not guarantee proximity between latitude-longitude pairs; particularly, due to edge effects, two locations that are close in physical distance are not guaranteed to be close in their computed geohash strings.
-Furthermore, due to the "zig-zag" nature of the Z-order curve, two locations that are close in their geohash string might not be close in physical distance.
+First, while the Z-order curve is convenient, it only weakly preserves latitude-longitude proximity in computed strings; particularly, due to edge effects, two locations that are close in physical distance are not guaranteed to be close in their computed geohash strings.
+Furthermore, due to the "zig-zag" nature of the Z-order curve, the opposite is also true -- two locations that are close in their geohash string might not be close in physical distance.

 --> insert image of edge effects

-Second, while the [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection) of the map that is used by Geohash is convenient in its simplicity, it leads to high variability in the size of the geohash squares; furthermore, the Mercator projection has a discontinuity at both the North and South Poles (i.e. if you have a vacation house in Antarctica at (-90°, 0°), it will not have a geohash -- sorry to disappoint!).
+Second, while the flat projection of the map that is used by Geohash is convenient in its simplicity, it leads to high variability in the size of the geohash squares; furthermore, this projection has a discontinuity at both the North and South Poles (i.e. if you have a vacation house in Antarctica at (-90°, 0°), it will not have a geohash -- sorry to disappoint!).

 The geographical indexing techniques that follow came after Geohash, and seek to rectify these two issues.

-***(geohash doesn't truly use mercator. just a flat/square projection)***

 ### 2. S2

 First announced on [December 5, 2017](https://opensource.googleblog.com/2017/12/announcing-s2-library-geometry-on-sphere.html), S2 was created at Google primarily by [Eric Veach](https://en.wikipedia.org/wiki/Eric_Veach).

-S2, among many other things, alleviates the two aforementioned issues with Geohash, and it does so by way of two innovations: (1) it uses a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) instead of a Z-order curve to alleviate the problem that string-distance is not representative of physical distance, and (2) it uses a cube projection instead of the Mercator projection to reduce size differences between squares.
+S2, among many other things, alleviates the two aforementioned issues with Geohash, and it does so by way of two innovations: (1) it uses a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) instead of a Z-order curve to alleviate the problem that string-distance is not representative of physical distance, and (2) it uses a cube projection instead of a flat projection, reduce size differences between squares.

 <img src="/images/s2curve-globe.gif" alt="drawing" width=300/>